smtbhd32/e-ChallanX/README.md

-EchallanX: A Digital Solution for Efficient Traffic Violation Challan Management
+# EchallanX: Simplifying Payment of Traffic Challans

-Introduction:
+## Introduction:
 EchallanX is a digital solution aimed at addressing the low payment rates for e-challans generated for traffic violations.
 The current process is often cumbersome and involves physically visiting a traffic police station or paying at a bank, leading to a low payment rate of around 30-35%.
 Our aim is to improve this rate by providing a user-friendly interface for people to view their outstanding challans, pay them online, and challenge them if necessary.

 Approach: